 Research interests: Thermal resistance of microorganisms and microwave inactivation of pathogens; characterization of Sporolactobacillus and other Bacillus-Lactobacillus intermediates; growth and survival of Listeria in dairy foods; influence of cold shock proteins in survival at refrigeration temperatures.

-Edward Dudley, Assistant Professor of Food Science, Ph.D., University of Wisconsin-Madison
+Edward Dudley, Associate Professor of Food Science, Ph.D., University of Wisconsin-Madison

 Research interests: Molecular biology and genomics of foodborne bacteria, with emphasis on pathogenic Escherichia coli strains.
 Molecular mechanisms of bacterial survival and persistence in the environment and in foods; mechanisms of E.coli pathogenesis.

 Ryan Elias, Assistant Professor of Food Science, Ph.D., University of Massachusetts-Amherst

 Research interests: Free radical chemistry of foods: Metal-catalyzed lipid and protein oxidation in complex foods; development and evaluation of novel antioxidants; oxidative stability of wine and beer.

 Hassan Gourama, Associate Professor of Food Science at Berks Campus, Ph.D., University of Nebraska-Lincoln Research interests: Food microbiology and mycology with emphasis on teaching and extension activities associated with food pathogens and their control.

 John Hayes, Assistant Professor of Food Science, Ph.D., University of Connecticut

 Research interests: Flavor perception, behavioral genetics and food choice; impact of genetic variation on sensation and reward; understanding factors that influence consumption of food or beverages with potential health impact; acquisition of preference for initially aversive stimuli (chiles, coffee, alcohol).